brainypi/brainypi-android-manifests/README.md

 2. See the Flashing guides to flash android on BrainyPi
     1. [Flash to Internal Storage (EMMC)](./Falshing_on_EMMC.md)
     2. [Flash to SDcard](Falshing_on_SDcard.md)

+## Need Help?

+-   Facing problems with Android compilation, Please report the problem on the forum [Link to forum](https://forum.brainypi.com/c/android/android-compilation/22)
+-   Facing problems with Android OS, Please report the problem on the forum [Link to forum](https://forum.brainypi.com/c/android/21)